 Things we learned and pitfalls

 In general, we learned a bit about each of the technologies we experimented with, but having started to use Pinot we also learned a bit more about it too.
-It has been serving us quite well, and we plan to use it even more in the future, for other purposes!
+It has been serving us quite well, and we planned to use it even more in the future, for other purposes.

 Initially we thought that the concept of "Deep Storage" was something auxiliary to Pinot, and that it was totally optional.
 We thought it was just an extra layer of protection via backups, but it is actually fundamental for running Pinot in production environments.
 We learned this the hard way: one of our servers quickly reached the local disk storage limit, which was small.